Dana Lee Ling

 The botanic science side of the text begins with a non-plant, cyanobacteria.
 Cyanobacteria has been on earth for billions of years.
 As the name suggests, cyanobacteria is a bacteria.
 Cyan is a blue-green color.
 Cyanobacteria used to be called "blue-green algae."
 Now it is no longer included with algae, which are more complex.

+There are many different types of cyanobacteria.
+One of the more noticeable types in Micronesia is Nostoc commune.
 Cyanobacteria can be found on open, rocky, gravelly ground in sunny places.
 Cyanobacteria looks like blobs or balls of green jelly when wet.
 When the sun comes out, the cyanobacteria dries up, shrivels, and turns black.

 Later the text will examine increasingly complex forms of plant life.
 Plants evolved over hundreds of millions of years.
 The evolutionary sequence is depicted in illustration one, from simplest and oldest on the top and right, to most complex and most recently evolved at the bottom left.